pip-services/pip-services-docs/content/en/toolkit/recipes/sqlserver_persistence/_index.md

 This class contains two methods that can be used to delete records.
 These are:

-###### delete_by_id()
+###### deleteById()

 This method deletes a record according to a given id.
-It accepts the correlation_id and the id of the record to be deleted as input parameters, and returns a SqlServerPersistence object with the deleted record.
+It accepts the correlationId and the id of the record to be deleted as input parameters, and returns a SqlServerPersistence object with the deleted record.
 The following example shows how to use it.
 {{< tabsection >}}
    Not available
 {{< /tabsection >}}